Dirty Sexy Money: International distribution

-The first season premiered in Greece on Fox life on Wednesday December 3.
-All 10 episodes aired.

 In Israel, the series was launched under the name "Money, Darling" on July 7, 2008, on Yes Stars Drama.
 Season 2 premiered on February 16, 2009, with all 13 episodes confirmed to air consecutively, including those not aired in the US.

 In Hong Kong, the series was premiered Thursday nights at 10:30 P.M. on July 17, 2008, on the mainly English free-to-air network TVB Pearl with bilingual audio in both English and Cantonese and widescreen on the same channel in Digital.
 Series 2 is due to air on March 26, 2009, at the same time-slot.
 Same as the rest of the world, Hong Kong also aired the unaired episodes before the US on May 28, 2009, starting with the thanksgiving recap episode "The Facts".